impaulapple/react-empty-template/README.md

 # Getting Started with Create React App

+This project can run on Chrome, Edge, IE, Firefox, Safari...etc.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was build with：
+1. Material UI
+2. i18next
+3. axios
+4. react-router-dom
+5. Protacted URL (Some pages need to login)

 ## Initialize the project